Youth Leadership

 At Rise as Leaders, we create a space for young people to learn, connect, and organize around the fight for environmental justice.
 With this engaging and interactive workshop, we hope to learn from each other and build community.

-Rise as Leaders is a 10 week workshop series for high school- and college-aged youth that explores local environmental and climate justice issues.
+Rise as Leaders is an 8-week workshop series for high school- and college-aged youth that explores local environmental and climate justice issues.
 Together we’ll learn the principles of Environmental Justice and use this understanding to inform our work in the community.
 Youth will have opportunities to connect with various organizations dedicated to protecting the environment, with the hope that they will gain a clearer imagining of their role in the movement and the power of collective action.

 Mural co-creation workshop